-How Surface Resources created an identity with architects, designers and contractors
+How Surface Resources created an identity with architects, designers and contractors in mind.

 There’s an art to branding.
 This is especially true for B2B marketers in the building products and manufacturing segments.
 With the building materials buyers being a finite target base, companies need to be tuned in to what their brand means to their audiences and how they differentiate from competitors.